nicsuzor/wikijuris/cyberlaw/networks.markdown

 **[Overview of Newzbin by Nic Suzor](https://www.youtube.com/watch?v=z8Ph8eO26q4)**

 While the internet is not unregulable, there are unique challenges facing regulators.
 The case of Newzbin, which was a popular Usenet indexing site, is one example from the fight against copyright infringement.
 Dubbed 'the Google of usenet' by the Motion Picture Association of America (MPAA), copyright owner groups sought to shut down the service that allowed others to easily find copyright films and other works.
-In a 2010 Decision, the High Court in the United Kingdom (UK) found Newzbin liable for copyright infringement, and the company was wound up and their website shut down.(([Twentieth Century Fox Film Corporation v Newzbin Limited [2010] EWHC 608 (Ch)](http://www.bailii.org/ew/cases/EWHC/Ch/2010/608.html)))
+In a 2010 Decision, the High Court in the United Kingdom (UK) found Newzbin liable for copyright infringement, and the company was wound up and their website shut down.[^AUTOREPLACEDTwentiethCenturyFoxFilmCorporationvNewzbinLimited2010EWHC608ChhttpwwwbailiiorgewcasesEWHCCh2010608htmlAUTOREPLACED]

+[^AUTOREPLACEDTwentiethCenturyFoxFilmCorporationvNewzbinLimited2010EWHC608ChhttpwwwbailiiorgewcasesEWHCCh2010608htmlAUTOREPLACED]: [Twentieth Century Fox Film Corporation v Newzbin Limited [2010] EWHC 608 (Ch)](http://www.bailii.org/ew/cases/EWHC/Ch/2010/608.html

+)

 Two weeks later, Newzbin2 rose from the ashes.
 Someone had copied the entire codebase of the old site and brought it back online on a server in the Seychelles, an archipelago of islands outside of UK jurisdiction.
 The MPAA went back to court, this time seeking an injunction that would require UK-based ISPs to block access to the website.
 The Court granted this order, marking an expansion of laws that were originally designed to block websites that hosted child sexual abuse material: [Twentieth Century Fox Film Corporation v British Telecommunications PLC](http://www.bailii.org/ew/cases/EWHC/Ch/2011/1981.html) [2011] EWHC 1981 (Ch).